 With the outgoing SRX being Cadillac’s best-selling model, our expectations were high for the incoming XT5.
 Cadillac has made itself clear that it wants to be “one of the boys” in the luxury car segment and the XT5.
 With a class standard amount of features, the sticker reaches the mid 50,000 dollar range.
 We don’t think it does anything better than most of the SUVs in that range.
 It’s only redeeming value lies in an impressive amount of standard technology and eye-catching design.
 Since aesthetic appeal is largely a matter of taste, it’s up to you to decide whether this Cadillac is worthy of your money despite its shortcomings.

 The appeal of the Cadillac XT5 lies in its unique design.
 Most buyers are drawn to the bold, futuristic design and plush interior.
-Beyond this trait, the XT5 does not provide a lot of value for dollar, considering several brands have strong offerings that are priced accordingly.
+Beyond these traits, the XT5 does not provide a lot of value for the dollar, considering several brands have strong offerings that are priced accordingly.
 We like the direction Cadillac is headed but they fail to compete with Audi or BMW on the performance front.
 Some may prefer the over-the-top interior in the Cadillac to more utilitarian cabins in BMWs and Acuras.
 However, ride comfort and handling are not on par with the competition.
 The XT5 is a solid choice for the consumer more concerned with standing out than receiving their money’s worth.

 The cabin of the XT5 is this SUV’s strongpoint.
 Climb inside and you and your passengers will be pleasantly isolated from the outside world.
 The interior is quiet and comfortable with leatherette or leather everywhere you look, though there are some hard plastic finishing materials below knee level.
 Front seats have generous adjustability including thigh support.
 The rear seats slide and recline, an option unavailable on the larger Escalade.
 Passenger headroom and legroom are great but cargo capacity is on the low end of the segment at 63 cubic feet with rear seats down and 30 cubic feet with them up.
 The CUE (Cadillac User Experience) infotainment system is beautifully designed, yet fussy to use.
 This version is a bit more responsive than the one found in the Escalade, but still difficult to use.
 The lack of a volume knob will frustrate most drivers, as the swipe to adjust volume function is laborious to use while driving.
 On the upside, standard Apple Carplay and Android Auto along with 4G LTE connectivity will delight most drivers enough to overlook the system’s shortcomings.
 We give Cadillac bonus points for that, as these can be expensive options or completely unavailable in some competitors.
 It’s not the best interior in the segment, we’d have to give that to the Mercedes GLC or Audi Q5, but it’s quite close

 The XT5 looks completely different from the SRX it replaces.
 We think that’s a good thing.
 The new design language found across Cadillac’s models is present in the XT5.
 With its vertical headlamps and oversized grille, there will be no doubts about Cadillac paternity.
 The lines are modern and clean, giving a bold, futuristic overall impression.
 Unlike some other Cadillac models, the XT5 is distinguishable from lesser GM models that share its platform.
 The GMC Acadia shares many of its components yet appears dissimilar.
 That’s refreshing in an industry rampant with rebadging.
-If you’re going to spend a lot on a premium brand it should look the part.
+If you’re going to spend a lot on a premium brand, it should look the part.

 The Insurance Institute for Highway Safety rates the XT5 as a top safety pick, granting top marks in every category of crash testing.
 The National Highway Traffic Safety Administration bestows a 5-star overall rating, with 4-star frontal crash and rollover ratings.
 The XT5 is equipped with ample standard safety features like curtain airbags, rear body airbags, driver knee airbag, and Onstar automatic crash notification that will automatically call emergency services in the unfortunate event of a collision.
 Higher trim levels add an abundance of driver assistance features that will mitigate the risk of collision including lane departure warning, park distance sensors, forward collision warning, and a vibrating driver seat that warns the driver of potential dangers.
 We think these are all great features that should be standard in a vehicle of this price.
 The XT5 is as safe as other vehicles in its class.